rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

     There is no rule that says a server administrator cannot use the randomized run times which `anacron` uses to run scripts in the "dot" directories.
 The use case for this would be for a script that is not time sensitive.

-### Create Your Own `cron`
+### Create your own `cron`

 If the automated, randomized times do not work well in [For Workstations above](#for-workstations), and the scheduled times in the [For Servers above](#for-servers), then you can create your own.
-In this example, we are assuming you are doing this as root. [see Assumptions](#assumptions) To do this, type the following:
+In this example, the assumption is you are doing this as the root user. [see Assumptions](#assumptions) To do this, type the following:

 `crontab -e`

 This will pull up root user's `crontab` as it exists at this moment in your chosen editor, and may look something like this.
-Go ahead and read through this commented version, as it contains descriptions of each field that we will be using next:
+Read this commented version, as it has descriptions of each field that you will be using next:

 ```
 # Edit this file to introduce tasks to be run by cron.